hyperspy/hyperspy/doc/user_guide/model.rst

     dimensions i.e. spectra and images respectively.
 Most of the syntax is identical in either case.
 A one-dimensional model is created when a model is created for a :py:class:`~._signals.spectrum.Spectrum` whereas a two- dimensional model is created for a :py:class:`._signals.image.Image`.
+At present plotting tools for the :py:class:`~.model.Model2D` class are not provided but will be added soon.

 .. versionadded:: 0.7